jimmy-liew1/my-notes/content/Do not waste your life because of the folly you did not commit.md

 The officer said to him - Oh God, do not you know what happened after your disappearance !!?
 Locke: No...
 What happened?
 The officer: The mother of thieves admitted that her children planned to steal your house.
 The judge immediately ruled your innocence but everyone thought you were dead.
 You lost 37 years of your life.

+### The Moral of the Story
-the message of this story is "**Do not waste your life because of the folly you did not commit**".
+The message of this story is "**Do not waste your life because of the folly you did not commit**".